Receives data that was sent to Parabola in a Webhook, or via an API POST to Parabola.

 Our expectation is no webhooks are dropped and all are successfully queued and processed.
 If you send a very large amount of webhooks to a flow at the same time, you may hit some limits.

-The current version of the Webhook Import does not have a way to get data from a webhook into your builder.
+The current version of the Receive from webhook step does not have a way to get data from a webhook into your builder.
 This make it generally difficult to build with this step because you do not have any data to see how your transformations are actually changing your data.

 There are two ways to get data into this step:

-To mock out data, enter valid JSON into the mock data field in the Webhook Import and click Update Settings.
+To mock out data, enter valid JSON into the mock data field in the Receive from webhook step and click Update Settings.

 To catch a real webhook from your published version, do as follows: